LeBron vs. Steph: A play-in game will be a superstar tussle - WHIZ News

 “They’ve got championship DNA as well,” James said.
 “They’ve been there.
 They know what it takes and what it feels like to be in pressure games.”

-Confidence, among the Lakers, does not appear to be in short supply.
-They’ve been banged up all season, were with James and Anthony Davis for long stretches, and might have gotten another scare when James appeared to tweak his problematic right ankle in the latter stages of Sunday’s finale in New Orleans.
+Confidence among the Lakers does not appear to be in short supply.
+They’ve been banged up all season, were without James and Anthony Davis for long stretches and might have gotten another scare when James appeared to tweak his problematic right ankle late in Sunday’s finale in New Orleans.

 James said afterward that he’ll be fine, ready for what comes next.
-He made headlines a couple weeks ago when he said the person responsible for coming up with the idea of the play-in tournament at the NBA should be fired.
+He made headlines a couple of weeks ago when he said the person at the NBA responsible for coming up with the idea of the play-in tournament should be fired.
 If the Lakers don’t win one of their next two games and wind up missing the playoffs, his opinion of the tourney will figure to get worse.

 “We’re getting healthy at the right time,” Lakers veteran Jared Dudley said.
 “And nobody wants to see a healthy Lakers team.”